Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 Claim unallocated usage

-Recover the ISRCs for tracks sitting in GVL's unallocated pool so they can be claimed against the right recordings.
+Recover the ISRCs for recordings sitting in GVL's published non-assignable lists so they can be claimed against the right repertoire.

 Other societies